 Staffing – Every effort will be made by Studland Trekking Centre to give customers an enjoyable and memorable experience.
 Each ride will be taken by a trained escort according to the declared level of the rides or riders.

-Health and Safety – Health and safety for horse and rider is paramount.
-However, horse riding is a very dangerous activity, lead riders endeavour to keep everyone including the horses safe at all times.
-However as horses possess the ‘flight’ instinct, when startled accident may occur.
+Health and Safety – Health and safety for horse and rider are paramount.
+However, horse riding is a very dangerous activity, lead riders endeavour to keep every one including the horses safe at all times.
+However, as horses possess the ‘flight’ instinct, when startled accident may occur.